n71154plus/mediocre-hass-media-player-cards/README.md

 ## Troubleshooting

-If you encounter issues:
+If you run into issues:

-1. Check that your entity supports the media player features required
+1. Check that your entity supports the media player features needed
 2. Verify your configuration syntax
 3. Look for errors in your browser's developer console